Join the Editorial Board

 Physician, University of California Davis School of Medicine, USA

-Dr. Chan's areas of interest include telemedicine, telepyschiatry, machine language translation, smartphone apps, wearable devices, cultural socioeconomic, and linguistic issues.
+Dr. Chan's areas of interest include telemedicine, telepsychiatry, machine language translation, smartphone apps, wearable devices, cultural socioeconomics, and linguistic issues.

-Dr. Chan researches telemedicine and mobile health technologies, analyses the digital healthy industry, and treats patients as a psychical at the University of California Davis.
-He has published numerous research papers exploring mobile technology and mental heath and also conducts research on real time medical translation.
+Dr. Chan researches telemedicine and mobile health technologies, analyzes the digital healthy industry, and treats patients as a psychiatrist at the University of California Davis.
+He has published numerous research papers exploring mobile technology and mental heath, and conducts research on real-time medical translation.

 Wendy Clyne, PsyD